 Perhaps the most popular way is the WD-40 product because it’s easy to find and apply.
 This product is versatile because it repels moisture, lubricates the metal, and dissolves rust residues.

-If this layer isn’t removed by abrasion or welding heat, it can protect metals for up to one year outdoors and two years indoors.
+If this layer isn’t removed by abrasion or high heat, it can protect metals for up to one year outdoors, but not under direct contact with water, and two years indoors.

-To use it, you can get a ready-to-use WP-40 aerosol bottle and spray it on the table.
+To use it, get a ready-to-use WP-40 aerosol bottle and spray it on the table.
 Then use a clean rag to spread it everywhere.
 Ensure, you only leave a thin layer behind.
-However, there is a better way.
+But, there is a better way.

 Instead of using an aerosol bottle, you can buy the chemical in stock and an empty bottle with a pump and trigger.
 You fill the bottle, use the pump to create pressure, and press the trigger to spray the chemical.
 This is an economical and healthier way.

-After removing rust with mechanical ways, you can use WD-40 to remove residual rust.
+After removing rust with mechanical ways, you can use WD-40 to remove residues.

 2. Create a thin water-repellent layer with paste wax